Do I really need to give the IRS more money after July 15?

-When you file your 2019 income tax return in April of 2020, the computers at the IRS (and your preparer’s tax software) will digest the numbers you have provided and determine whether or not you owe any penalties for underpayment of 2019 estimated taxes.
-To comply with the law and avoid these penalties, your tax has to have been paid throughout the year such that:
+When you file your 2020 income tax return in April of 2021, the computers at the IRS (and your preparer’s tax software) will digest the numbers you have provided and determine whether you owe any penalties for underpayment of 2020 estimated taxes.
+To comply with the law and avoid these penalties, your tax must have been paid throughout the year such that:

 [Tax planning opportunity – which of these three approaches will keep more money in your pocket and less in the pocket of the IRS for as long as possible?
 You are in compliance by paying the least of these three options.]